pleabargain/EnglishHelpsYourCareer/db_ask_opinion.md

 I know this is not your specialist subject, but …
 I know you haven’t had long to think about this …
-I know you haven’t had much time to think about this, but … I’d be (very) interested to hear your views on …
+I know you haven’t had much time to think about this, but … I’d be interested to hear your views on …
+I’d be very interested to hear your views on …
 What are your (first) thoughts on … ?
 What would be your reaction if I said … ?
 What’s your position on … ?